Best way to use turmeric

 Research reported in the Journal of Alternative and Complementary Medicine found that you cannot overdose the spice when taken in your food; and there are numerous reports confirming its anti-inflammatory properties as a Cox 2 inhibitor.

-More fascinating research published in the American Society of Pharmacognosy found that turmeric was effective in preventing joint-inflammation provided one started taking it before, but not after the onset of pain[1].
+More fascinating research published in the American Society of Pharmacognosy found that turmeric was effective in preventing joint-inflammation provided one started taking it before but not after the onset of pain[1].
 This makes a strong case for using the spice daily in our food; prevention as always remains better than a cure.

 Best way to use turmeric

-Turmeric and broad beans with butter.
+Turmeric and broad beans with butter.Eggs Hilton uses turmeric

 The best way to use turmeric for me is half a teaspoon daily in our Eggs Hilton; it is so easy but in fact because of its benefits particularly for the diabetic we add it to many other dishes too.
 It is a small amount but imparts wonderful flavour to a breakfast that could otherwise become a little dull.

 Researchers discuss how curcumin modulates certain molecular pathways enabling it to help prevent tumours[3].
-Doctors are now saying that it is no longer if but when you will get metastatic-disease; such is the toxic environment the world has created.
+Doctors are now saying that it is no longer if but when we will get metastatic-disease; such is the toxic environment the world has created.
 The CEO of a large medical insurance company recently said that 80% of illness comes from our lifestyle.
 A much smaller fraction is genetic.

 Fresh turmeric